HDR? submit your projects to the doctoral school competition!

 Links and Documents for Project Submission

 You can now submit a PhD project if you wish to propose one for the 2025 doctoral contract allocation competition.
-To do so, you must complete the online form and submit the ATTESTATION POUR LES DT CONCOURS 2025 (1).
+To do this, you need to complete the ‘Certification File’, which must be upoloaded in the Online submission form.
+This ‘Certification File’ must be in PDF format, and its size must not exceed 100 MB.
+Please follow this naming format for your files:

 department*_2025_LASTNAME_Firstname of the thesis supervisor.**